Headshot with blurred background.png

 what can I offer you?

-Sample formats: 60-90 minute talks, workshops lasting 2 or 3 hours, half-day or full-day courses, linked series over a weekend, courses lasting several weeks.
-I can design and structure workshops and courses according to your specific needs.
+Current sample formats: 60-90 minute talks, workshops lasting 2-3 hours.
+I can design workshops according to your specific needs.
 I can also use Zoom for online sessions.

 Here are some ideas for you!